 - Melbourne, 2001: Advanced TRT course run by Professor Pawel Jastreboff

 Myriam has been working with acoustic shock patients on a frequent basis since 2002, making her the most experienced audiologist internationally in the provision of acoustic shock evaluation and therapy.
-She offers online video consultations, workplace consultancy and regularly lectures in tinnitus, acoustic shock, hyperacusis and TTTS.
-She is committed to the research and development of new and innovative approaches to tinnitus, hyperacusis, acoustic shock disorder, TTTS and misophonia therapy, utilising her clinical experience of Tinnitus Retraining Therapy (TRT), Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness psychological strategies.
+She offers online video consultations, workplace consultancy and regularly lectures in tinnitus, acoustic shock, hyperacusis and TTS.
+She is committed to the research and development of new and innovative approaches to tinnitus, hyperacusis, acoustic shock disorder, TTS and misophonia therapy, utilising her clinical experience of Tinnitus Retraining Therapy (TRT), Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness psychological strategies.
 Myriam is closely involved with the Tinnitus Association of Victoria and the formation of Tinnitus Australia.

 In 2023, Myriam was awarded as an Audiology Australia Fellow, joining a small group of 11 others to achieve this recognition.
 A Fellow is defined as a person who has made a substantial and original contribution to the advancement of audiological knowledge or practice in Australia, either by their own research or by organising and developing the work of others.
 The award was given in recognition of Myriam’s clinically based research publications, and providing presentations and workshops that foster an increased understanding of her areas of specialty across the profession.